The Best Swimming Pools in Reykjavik

 Photo from Wikimedia, Creative Commons, by Emstrur.
 No edits made.

-The local's favorite pool, Vesturbaejarlaug, is one of the coziest and most charming pools in Reykjavik.
-It is located close to the University of Iceland, so it is usually filled with both local and international university students (and teachers).
+One of the most charming pools in Reykjavik is also a local favorite.
+Vesturbaejarlaug swimming pool is close to the University of Iceland, so it’s usually filled with local and international university students and teachers.

-Vesturbaejarlaug pool is a local hub of activity.
+The pool is a hub of activity.
 Most (if not all) of Reykjavik's citizens have fond memories of coming to the pool when they were younger, and many still make their way west just for a soak in the tub.
-This is where Icelandic people meet to discuss politics, culture, the weather, and life in one of the pool's four hot tubs.
-It also has a fantastic outdoor pool, a cold tub to cool you down, and a gorgeous round steam room.
+This is where Icelandic people meet to discuss politics, culture, the weather, and life while enjoying a dip in one of the four hot tubs.
+There’s also a fantastic outdoor pool, a cold tub to cool you down, and a gorgeous round steam room.

 Vesturbaejarlaug